Recording earned revenues or incurred expenses regardless of whether cash is exchanged

-The purpose of accrual accounting is to match revenues and expenses to the time periods during which they were incurred, as opposed to the timing of the actual cash flows related to them.
+The purpose of accrual accounting is to match revenues and expenses to the time periods during which they were recognized and incurred, as opposed to the timing of the actual cash flows related to them.

 An accrued expense refers to when a company makes purchases on credit and enters liabilities in its general ledger, acknowledging its obligations to its creditors.
 In accounting, it is an expense incurred but not yet paid.
 Common accrued expenses include:

 Example: Let’s take the example of a start-up company (Y) with an employee (Joe), who will receive a large cash bonus after five years with the company.
 Joe becomes faithful, hardworking and diligent while working for the company.
 Let’s assume he qualifies each year for a portion of his bonus.

 However, during this period, Joe is not receiving his bonuses, as would be the case with cash received at the time of the transaction.
 Instead, Joe’s bonuses have been accruing.
 Parallel to that, Company Y’s liability to Joe has also been increasing.

 In this case, it’s obvious that Company Y becomes a debtor to Joe for five years.
 Therefore, to carry an accurate recording of Joe’s bonuses, the company must make a bonus liability accrual to record these bonus expenses.
 When the company pays out Joe’s owed bonus, the transaction will be recorded by debiting its liability account and crediting its cash account.

 Prepaid expenses are the payment opposite of accrued expenses.
 Rather than delaying payment until some future date, a company pays upfront for services and goods, even if it does not receive the total goods or services all at once at the time of payment.
 For example, a company may pay for its monthly internet services upfront, at the start of the month, before it uses the services.
 Prepaid expenses are considered assets as they provide a future benefit to the company.